JWST-TST High Contrast: Medium-resolution spectroscopy reveals a carbon-rich circumplanetary disk around the young accreting exoplanet Delorme 1 AB b: Atmospheric characterization of the planet

-Cross-correlation is a powerful technique for detecting molecules in planetary atmospheres \citep[e.g.][]{konopacky_detection_2013, gandhi_jwst_2023}.
+Cross correlation is a powerful technique for detecting molecules in planetary atmospheres \citep[e.g.][]{konopacky_detection_2013, gandhi_jwst_2023}.
 We applied it both to confirm molecular presence and to determine the wavelength range over which the planet's atmosphere is detected.
 The observed MIRI spectrum was cross-correlated with the best-fit \texttt{Exo-REM} atmospheric model, revealing the planetary signal up to band 2C, approximately 10 $\mu$m.
-The signal-to-noise ratio (S/N) of the cross-correlation function (CCF) peak ranged from S/N = 11.4 in band 1A to S/N = 3.78 in band 2C (Fig.~\ref{fig:ccf_atm}).
-Cross-correlation with individual molecular absorption templates further confirmed the presence of CO (S/N = 5.83) and H$_2$O (S/N = 9) within band 1A, as depicted in Fig.~\ref{fig:ccf_molec}.
-The S/N values were determined by dividing the CCF peak by the standard deviation of the CCF wings, measured after subtracting the autocorrelation signal over the velocity range of $\pm$500 to $\pm$3000 km/s.
+The $S/N$ of the cross correlation function (CCF) peak ranged from $S/N$ = 11.4 in band 1A to $S/N$ = 3.78 in band 2C (Fig.~\ref{fig:ccf_atm}).
+Cross correlation with individual molecular absorption templates further confirmed the presence of CO ($S/N$ = 5.83) and H$_2$O ($S/N$ = 9) within band 1A, as depicted in Fig.~\ref{fig:ccf_molec}.
+The $S/N$ values were determined by dividing the CCF peak by the standard deviation of the CCF wings, measured after subtracting the autocorrelation signal over the velocity range of $\pm$500 to $\pm$3000 km/s.
 This analysis highlights the robust detection of key molecular species in absorption in the planet's atmosphere, and no other molecules from the planet's atmosphere are detected in the MIRI data.
 This is consistent to what is expected in this temperature regime at mid-infrared wavelengths.
 Figure \ref{fig:Spectrum_H2O_CO} in the Appendix shows that spectral features from these molecules can be directly seen in the companion's spectrum.
-Cross-correlation enables to confirm their detection (mostly for CO that it more difficult to identify directly).
+Cross correlation enables to confirm their detection (mostly for CO that it more difficult to identify directly).

-The planetary atmosphere dominates the spectrum in channel 1, while the spectral features weaken in channel 2 (7.51–11.7\,$\mu$m), although they remain detectable through cross-correlation.
+The planetary atmosphere dominates the spectrum in channel 1, while the spectral features weaken in channel 2 (7.51–11.7\,$\mu$m), although they remain detectable through cross correlation.
 The planet is not detected with a planet atmospheric model in channel 3.
 This confirms that at wavelengths longer than those of channel 2, the spectrum is dominated by spectral features that differ entirely from an atmospheric model.